 There are common problems that wisdom teeth can cause:

-- Adjacent tooth cavity: Wisdom teeth can lean into the adjacent teeth, and over time can cause those teeth to decay.
-The decay will need to be treated to prevent breakdown on that tooth.
+- Adjacent tooth cavity: Wisdom teeth can lean into the adjacent teeth and can cause those teeth to decay over time.
+The decay will need to be treated to prevent the breakdown of that tooth.

-- Teeth crowding: Studies have shown that wisdom teeth can lead to teeth crowding in other areas of the mouth.
-This is especially important for patients who have recently completed their braces treatment, and want to prevent their teeth from shifting again.
+- Teeth crowding: Studies have shown that wisdom teeth can lead to teeth crowding in other mouth areas.
+This is especially important for patients who have recently completed their braces treatment and want to prevent their teeth from shifting again.

-- Infection: Over time, wisdom teeth can lead to oral infections that can ultimately lead to sepsis.
+- Infection: Over time, wisdom teeth can lead to oral infections, ultimately leading to sepsis.
 This is why our team recommends getting them removed during your teenage years.